 It was so delicious I knew I had to recreate it at home.
 Consider this my inspired version.

-This dish requires just 30 minutes to make, and can be modified to taste and what’s in season.
+This dish requires just 30 minutes to make, and it can be modified to taste and what’s in season.
+It takes on influences from many countries – Thailand, Indonesia, Japan, Korea, China – and fuses them together into one flavorful bowl.

 Currently, I’m digging on eggplant (these are little Japanese eggplant!).
 But you can also go for something like sugar snap peas, squash, or bell pepper if that’s more your thing.